 - Some campus departments already have established various awards programs; a few are listed below.
 You may wish to contact the Management Services Officer (MSO) or Department Personnel Manager (DPM) for more information.
 We have not listed names here, to avoid obsolescence.

-- Economics: Annual staff luncheon honoring department staff and "Employee of the Year" who receives $50 gift certificate.
+- Economics: Annual staff luncheon honoring department staff and "Employee of the Year" who receives a $50 gift certificate.

 - English: Three receptions/year for faculty & staff; luncheons off-campus for staff as a group and individually.